KSPModdingLibs/KSPCommunityFixes/README.md

 - **OnDemandPartBuoyancy** [KSP 1.8.0 - 1.12.3]<br/>Prevent the part buoyancy integrator from running when not needed.
 Improves performance for large part count vessels while in the SOI of a body that has an ocean (Kerbin, Eve, Laythe...)

 #### Mod API
-- **MultipleModuleInPartAPI**<br/>This API allow other plugins to implement PartModules that can exist in multiple occurrence in a single part and won't suffer "module indexing mismatch" persistent data losses following part configuration changes.
+- **MultipleModuleInPartAPI** [KSP 1.8.0 - 1.12.3]<br/>This API allow other plugins to implement PartModules that can exist in multiple occurrence in a single part and won't suffer "module indexing mismatch" persistent data losses following part configuration changes.
 [See documentation on the wiki](https://github.com/KSPModdingLibs/KSPCommunityFixes/wiki/MultipleModuleInPartAPI).
+- **DockingPortLockedEvents** [KSP 1.12.2 - 1.12.3]<br/>Fire GameEvents onRoboticPartLockChanging/onRoboticPartLockChanged respectively before/after calls to ModuleDockingNode.ModifyLocked(), following a modification of the ModuleDockingNode.nodeIsLocked field.
+Disabled by default.

 ### License